Blitzman/CarND-LaneLines-P1/README.md

 ![Image 3 Yellow Mask][image3_yellowmask]

 #### 3.3.
 Outlier Filtering

+We noticed that some outlier lines were detected despite our efforts.
+In order to prune them, we applied a slope-based filter, filtering out any line whose slope is greater than `tan(PI/4)` or smaller than `tan(3*PI/4)` (which is a reasonable range for lane slopes.
+In the following video (click to play) we can observe outliers in green and good lines in red for the challenge video.

 [![Outlier Filtering](http://img.youtube.com/vi/eFkr1CV-LCU/0.jpg)](http://www.youtube.com/watch?v=eFkr1CV-LCU "Self-Driving Car Nanodegree - P1: Finding Lane Lines - Outlier Filtering")